Succession to the Saudi Arabian throne: Saud vs. Faisal

 For the eleven years of his reign, the question of who was to succeed King Saud was considered a "done deal".
 However, as the war between the King and Crown Prince grew more heated in the early 1960s, the King let it be known that he was considering changing the line of succession from agnatic seniority to agnatic primogeniture and naming his eldest son Crown Prince.
 This was unacceptable to the rest of the Royal Clan.
 At Faisal's request, his brother Muhammad bin Abdulaziz (Ibn Saud's fourth son) led a palace coup which ousted King Saud in late 1964.

 The problem of Prince Mohammed

 Faisal became the next king.
 Prince Mohammed served as Crown Prince from 1964 to 1965.
-Prince Mohammed was an intelligent and dynamic personality. leaving the possibility of another royal feud.
-During one of the times Faisal had taken over the government, he had appointed his half brother Khalid (Ibn Saud's fifth son) as Deputy Prime Minister in 1962, bypassing Mohammed.
+Prince Mohammed was an intelligent and dynamic personality, leaving the possibility of another royal feud.
+During one of the times Faisal took over the government, he appointed his half brother Khalid (Ibn Saud's fifth son) as Deputy Prime Minister in 1962, bypassing Mohammed.
 Secret negotiations as to the conditions to which Mohammed would step aside would last well after the reign of Faisal had begun, and in 1965, Khalid became the new Crown Prince, in the process disinheriting two other princes, Nasser and Saad (Ibn Saud's sixth and seventh sons), who were deemed "unworthy".